canisdibellum/G6-Mission-Inventory/README.md

 ## Feature Fix: (Something works but it's kluge-y, I can implement better, or is missing certain functionality [ex. doesn't handle Zero or Negative Input])
 	 [ ] Clarify Error Message Buttons on ScanGui Serial Error
-	 [ ] Make sure Menu hides if not on Tab 1 and shows if on Tab 1
+	 	- or just make "OK" and they can deal with having to get back into the scan
+	 	- or just make OK and Cancel and include message that cancel exits out of Scan Mode
 	 [/] Make anything that triggers Filtration run FReset First, then [Guicontrol, text] the appropriate filter with the appropriate value then gosub, Filtration
-	 [ ] Find and fix all instances where main gui isn't activated when a 2nd GUI window closes
+	 [/] Find and fix all instances where main gui isn't activated when a 2nd GUI window closes
 	 [ ] Get Rid of Blank space at the top of CustomerSelect DDL
 	 [ ] Get Rid all R and H options on DDLs and ComboBoxes (don't forget to check Functions.ahk)

 ## Feature-Add:
 	 [ ] make ComboBoxes instead be drop-downs with [Add...] option at bottom of list so they have to look through the list before typing something in.
 	 [ ] Make Undo Hotkey ^z, make return if tab <> 1 (See if it can be useful on other tabs)
-	 [ ] Figure out better colored buttons
+	 	- Already being implemented as Keyboard Accelerator with Menus [ ] Figure out better colored buttons
 	     [ ] Check other gui styles, see if button color change possible
 	         [ ] See if WinX style gui available
-	 [ ] Look into ifexist C:\Program Files\Microsoft Office 15\root\office15\excel.exe (or detect version and if >2010), don't delete Sheets 2 & 3
 	 [ ] When scanning in Add to Inventory ScanGUI (and possibly Turn-In) make Splashtext with autochange (item labels [i-<>-<>]) and small tips and tricks (ex. type "undo" to undo and "clear" to clear)
 	     [ ] make typing "Undo" and "Clear" execute those functions
 	 [ ] Run reports Menu Item....Pop up Msg Box with all stats and option to export to text file.